apache/mesos/docs/cni.md

             { "key" : "app", "value" : "myapp" },
             { "key" : "env", "value" : "prod" }
           ]
+        },
+        "port_mappings" : [
+          { "host_port" : 8080, "container_port" : 80 },
+          { "host_port" : 8081, "container_port" : 443 }
+        ]
       }
     }
   }
 }
-}
 ```

-It is important to note that `labels` within the `NetworkInfo` is set
+It is important to note that `labels` or `port_mappings` within the
-by frameworks launching the container, and the isolator passses on
+`NetworkInfo` is set by frameworks launching the container, and the
-this information to the CNI plugins.
-As per the spec, it is the
+isolator passses on this information to the CNI plugins.
+As per the
-prerogative of the CNI plugins to use this meta-data information to
+spec, it is the prerogative of the CNI plugins to use this meta-data
-enforce domain specific policies while attaching containers to a CNI
+information as they see fit while attaching/detaching containers to a CNI
 network.
+E.g., CNI plugins could use `labels` to enforce domain
+specific policies, or `port_mappings` to implement NAT rules.

 #### <a name="accessing-container-network-namespace"></a>Accessing container network namespace